Garmelon/PFERD/CONFIG.md

 default values for the other sections.

 - `working_dir`: The directory PFERD operates in.
-Set to an absolute path to make PFERD operate the same regardless of where it is executed.
+Set to an absolute path to make PFERD operate the same regardless of where it is executed from.
 All other paths in the config file are interpreted relative to this path.
 If this path is relative, it is interpreted relative to the script's working dir. `~` is expanded to the current user's home directory.
 (Default: `.`)
 - `explain`: Whether PFERD should log and explain its actions and decisions in detail.
 (Default: `no`)
-- `status`: Whether PFERD should print status updates while crawling.
-(Default:
+- `status`: Whether PFERD should print status updates (like `Crawled ...`, `Added ...`) while running a crawler.
+(Default: `yes`)
-   `yes`)
 - `report`: Whether PFERD should print a report of added, changed and deleted local files for all crawlers before exiting.
 (Default: `yes`)
 - `share_cookies`: Whether crawlers should share cookies where applicable.
-By default, crawlers are isolated and don't interact with each other.
-This includes their cookies.
-However, in situations where multiple crawlers crawl the same website using the same account, sharing cookies between crawlers can make sense.
+For example, some crawlers share cookies if they crawl the same website using the same account.
 (Default: `yes`)

 ## The `crawl:*` sections